USAP Zimbabwe Profiles

 University of Michigan, PhD '14

-Albert was born and raised in sunny Zimbabwe.
-He graduated from the Wharton School of the University of Pennsylvania in 2007 with a Bachelor of Science in Economics with concentrations in Statistics and Actuarial Science and a minor in Mathematics.
-He is currently pursuing a Doctor of Philosophy degree in Business Administration at the University of Michigan with a concentration in Strategy.
-Albert is on a quest to participate in the creation of new organizational forms that are a positive force for societal good and that contribute towards the sustained maintenance of social justice.
+Albert Chiwara Albert was born and raised in sunny Zimbabwe.
+He graduated from the Wharton School of the University of Pennsylvania in 2007 with a Bachelor of Science in Economics and he holds a Master of Arts degree in Business Administration from the University of Michigan.
+He is a Senior Data Analyst for HSBC in New York.
 Previously Albert worked as an Actuarial Consultant for PricewaterhouseCoopers in London, UK and in Boston, USA.
-Albert Chiwara is the author of the book "On the Meaning of Everything: The Hidden Secret behind the Eternal Philosophy of Life".
+Albert is the author of the book "On the Meaning of Everything: The Hidden Secret behind the Eternal Philosophy of Life".